jared-ddm/jared-ddm/README.md

 - 🔭I have some experience with JS, node.JS/Express etc and NO-SQL DB's like MongoDB.

-- ⚡ Fun fact: I'm also a professional drummer and run Auckland Drum School, in New Zealand.
+- ⚡ Fun fact: I'm also a professional drummer and Co-Founded Auckland Drum School, in New Zealand.

 <!--